RDN Budget Talks

 I am a resident of the Rivers Edge subdivision .
 I have noticed the budget plan for our area shows a significant increase in capital plan for late 2024-25 showing a taxation increase of ,if I'm reading it right 140% if that's correct it's unattainable .
 This increase is due to water system upgrade.pp My question's are why was enforcement not increased if the supply Was not meeting our needs ,as some residents do not follow watering restrictions?
 Or why were these users not charged rates fitting with over use such as BC Hydro's two tier system?
 Also why has the RDN not applied for infrastructure grants made available by the government for this project or have they ?
 Also we are told we are on our own for our water supply in this area , how can the RDN tax residents for a swimming pool in Qualicum beach when our basic infrastructure needs are not being met .

-Frisco1 asked 9 months ago
+Frisco1 asked over 1 year ago

 The increase shown in 2024-25 includes the loan payments that would have been needed for the Water System Upgrade project if it went ahead.
 The RDN Board deferred this project to 2024.
 In 2024, we plan to hold a referendum in the Rivers Edge Water Service Area to approve or reject the borrowing needed to construct the upgrade.
 If successful, we would start the construction in late 2024 or early 2025.
 We are eligible for senior government grants and will apply for any available.
 Currently there are no applicable grant programs.
 If no grants are received, the total cost will be borne by the residents of the Rivers Edge Water Service Area via a long-term loan.
 The upgrade is needed to address a water quality issue, not a water quantity issue.
 Although Rivers Edge residents use more water than the average RDN user, they do respond to the call for conservation as we increase our watering restrictions.
 The RDN has had a system of stepped rates for water usage for over a decade - the more you use, the more it costs.